joesingo/bank-statements/README.md

 bank-statements
 ===============

+Usage: `python3 bank.py [-s]`.

 Script to parse bank statements downloaded from Natwest and Santander and print an aggregated statement in CSV format to standard output.

-Usage: `python3 bank.py`.
+Alternatively, use `-s` flag to group transactions by week and print a spending report.

-Output is in the form
+Statement output is in the form
 ```
 Date,nw-statement-1.csv,nw-statement-2.csv,...,santander-statement.txt,total
 DD-MM-YYYY,<balance>,<balance>,...,<balance>,<total balance>